Last updated on January 6, 2023

 Looking or most recent updates on coronavirus restrictions in Amsterdam?
 Trying to figure out if you can fly to Netherlands from your country?
 Looking for documents that you need to travel to Amsterdam?
 Most recent flight and travel restrictions will be posted on this page!

-Travel restrictions have been lifted, however the rules are still slightly different depending on which country are you coming from to visit Amsterdam.
+All the COVID-19 related ravel restrictions have been lifted.
 You can find the most updated information about COVID-19 travel restrictions on this Netherlands government webpage.

-There is NO more quarantine requirement starting from February 25th, 2022.
+There is NO more quarantine or vaccination requirements.

 All the restrictions were lifted after March 15, 2022.